hellerve/todo/README.md

 These are some pieces of software that I want to write.

-* [medium] Build a time and date library and datatypes for Carp
 * [medium] Build a HTTP parser and datatype for Carp
 * [medium] Investigate how to make Carp compile to WebAssembly with JS integration
 * [big] Investigate dependent types in Carp